 Person of interest detained in North Dakota killings probe

-MANDAN, N.D. – Police said Thursday evening they have detained a person of interest in the investigation into the killings of four people at a North Dakota business.
+MANDAN, N.D. – A person of interest has been detained in the investigation into the killings of four people at a North Dakota business, police said Thursday evening.

-A release issued by the Mandan Police Department said investigators are following up on a tip that led them to Washburn, about 35 miles (56 kilometers) north of Mandan.
-No further information was released.
+The Mandan Police Department said in a news release that investigators are following up on a tip that led them to Washburn, about 35 miles (56 kilometers) north of Mandan.
+The department did not release further information, but a news conference was planned for later Thursday.

+Deputy Chief Lori Flaten confirmed earlier Thursday that a search conducted Wednesday in a field about half a mile from the business was related to the investigation.
+She said state and local police at the scene were "looking for potential evidence," but she didn't elaborate.

-The North Dakota Bureau of Criminal Investigation and McLean County Sheriff's Office are also investigating the case, according to the release.
+The department's news release said the North Dakota Bureau of Criminal Investigation and McLean County Sheriff's Office also are investigating.

 The bodies of an owner and three employees were found early Monday at RJR Maintenance and Management in Mandan, a city of 22,000 people just across the Missouri River from the state capital of Bismarck.
-Police haven't said how they were killed or suggested a possible motive, and they haven't identified any suspects.
+Police haven't said how the four were killed or suggested a possible motive.
 They have said the killer is not among the dead, but maintain that the public is not in danger.

-Police earlier declined to release details of a 911 call that alerted authorities to the slayings.
+Earlier Thursday, police declined to release details of a 911 call that alerted authorities to the slayings.
 The Associated Press and other media outlets asked for audio and a transcript of the 911 call, but police denied the requests, citing a provision of the state's open records law that allows authorities to withhold such information during an active investigation.

-Deputy Police Chief Lori Flaten did not immediately return a phone message from the AP on Thursday evening.

-Flaten did confirm earlier that a Wednesday search in a field about half a mile from the business was related to the investigation.
-State and local police at the scene were "looking for potential evidence," she said, without elaborating.

 Police have identified the dead as Robert Fakler, 52, co-owner of the property management business; employee Adam Fuehrer, 42; and married workers Lois Cobb, 45, and William Cobb, 50.
 A combined memorial service will be held Tuesday at Bismarck Community Church, according to Eastgate Funeral and Cremation Service.